Gordonby/ACS-K8S-Lab-L200/README.md

 ## Challenge 2 - Deploy the sock shops solution to your cluster

-Here we want you to deploy a full multi-tiered solution to Kubernetes so that you can familiarise yourself what a declaritive yaml deployment looks like.
+Here we want you to deploy a full multi-tiered solution to Kubernetes so that you can familiarise yourself what a declarative yaml deployment looks like.

 ### Hints